Clockknight/Clockknight.github.io/demo.md

 [Links][link]

-Also peep these footnotes:[^footnote]
+Also, peep this footnote:[^1]

-ALSO peep these images
+ALSO, peep this image

 [//]: ![8ball][image]